Arnold-n/P1P2MQTT/README.md

 As we have no access to Daikin's documentation, we do not know which systems are supported.
 Various users have reported success in basic control functions.
 In my hybrid system I can control almost all parameters.
 It is logical to assume that devices supported by commercial auxiliary controllers (Daikin LAN adapter, Zennio KLIC-DA KNX interface, Coolmaster) could be supported by this project.

 We have limited experience with VRV-based systems (systems with multiple indoor ceiling units), of which model numbers start with an "F".
 These models also use the P1/P2 bus to the controller, with a similar protocol for basic communication.
 Some systems (FDY, FDYQ, FXMS) can be controlled, for others we may need to adapt the reply mechanism.

+**Which Hitachi systems are supported?**

+We will document more on which systems are supported when early users report more experiences.
+On one Hitachi system monitoring of air inlet/outlet, outdoor temperature, gas pipe temperature, compressor temperature and frequency, valve settings, and more can be monitored.

 **COP calculation, defrost energy losses**